What Should I Do After An Accident At Work?

 Take A Note of Witnesses

-It can be common for an employer to deny responsibility for an accident and we have dealt with numerous cases where employees have been blamed for the accident themselves by their employers.
+It can be common for an employer to deny responsibility for an accident.
+We have dealt with numerous cases where employees have been blamed for the accident themselves by their employers.
 The reality is that if a claim is made against an employer then it is referred to their insurance company.
-It is important therefore to ensure that any witnesses to the accident are recorded and we can speak to them on your behalf in due course and take statements from them if required if the circumstances of the accident are challenged.
+It is important therefore to ensure that any witnesses to the accident are recorded.
+We can speak to them on your behalf and take statements from them if required if the circumstances of the accident are challenged.

 Get Medical Treatment